A Note on Language

 Suggested Tech Safety Strategies:

-- Keep a record of social media posts, who posted them, and who received them (use the “download data” feature, take a screenshot or photo with another “safe” device, or copy, print, or put them on a USB).
+- If possible, use the “download data” feature, take a screenshot or photo with a safe device, or copy, print, or save the content to a USB.

-Does Anyone Harass, Abuse, Punish, or Threaten You Via Text, Communication Apps (Whatsapp, Viber, Skype, Facetime), Email, Or Phone?
+Does Anyone: Harass, Abuse, Punish, or Threaten You Via Text, Communication Apps (Whatsapp, Facetime), Email, Or Phone?

 - Has anyone said things using a phone to hurt you or scare you?

-- Do you have to do things with your phone so you do not get in trouble?
+- Do you have to do things with your phone so your abusive partner doesn’t get upset or angry?

 Suggested Tech Safety Strategies

-Does Anyone Share or Threaten to Share Images Without Your Consent (Image-Based Abuse)?
+Does Anyone: Share or Threaten to Share Images Without Your Consent?

 - Does anyone have private photos or videos of you with or without your consent?